wso2/docs-is/en/identity-server/5.11.0/docs/administer/mitigating-authorization-code-interception-attacks.md

-# Mitigate Authorization Code Interception Attacks
+# Mitigating Authorization Code Interception Attacks

 The following sections describe the impact of the code interception attack and the approaches you can use to mitigate it.
-You may need to mitigate these kind of attacks when creating an OAuth application that uses the [Authorization Code Grant]({{base_path}}/references/concepts/authorization/authorization-code-grant) type for authentication.
+You may need to mitigate these kind of attacks when creating an OAuth application that uses the [Authorization Code Grant](../../learn/authorization-code-grant) type for authentication.

----

-## How can code interception attacks be harmful?
+### How can code interception attacks be harmful?

 A code interception attack is where a malicious client intercepts the authorization code returned from the authorization endpoint and uses it